Christina Rossetti: Career

 Rossetti kept a wide circle of friends and correspondents.
 She continued to write and publish for the rest of her life, mainly devotional work and children's poetry.
-In the years just before her death, she wrote The Face of the Deep, (1892) a book of devotional prose, and oversaw an enlarged edition of Sing-Song, originally published in 1872, in 1893.
+In the years just before her death, she wrote The Face of the Deep (1892), a book of devotional prose, and oversaw an enlarged edition of Sing-Song, originally published in 1872, in 1893.
 She died late the next year.

+Rossetti was one of the first female stamp collectors, beginning her collection in 1847, just seven years after the first stamp was issued.

 Later life

 In her later decades, Rossetti suffered from a type of hyperthyroidism – Graves' disease – diagnosed in 1872, suffering a near-fatal attack in the early 1870s.
 In 1893, she developed breast cancer.
-The tumour was removed, but there was a recurrence in September 1894.
+The tumour was removed, but there was a recurrence in September 1893.

-Christina Rossetti died on 29 December 1894 and was buried on New Year's Day 1895 in the family grave on the west side of Highgate Cemetery.
+Christina Rossetti died of cancer on 29 December 1894 and was buried on 2 January 1895 in the family grave on the west side of Highgate Cemetery, which, notoriously had been opened in October 1869 so that Gabriel could retrieve a volume of poems he had buried with his wife.
 There she joined her father, mother and Elizabeth Siddal, wife of her brother Dante Gabriel.
 Her brother William was also buried there in 1919, as were the ashes of four subsequent family members.

 There is a stone tablet on the façade of 30 Torrington Square, Bloomsbury, marking her final home, where she died.

 Recognition

 Rossetti's popularity in her lifetime did not approach that of her contemporary Elizabeth Barrett Browning, but her standing remained strong after her death.
 Her popularity faded in the early 20th century in the wake of Modernism, but scholars began to explore Freudian themes in her work, such as religious and sexual repression, reaching for personal, biographical interpretations of her poetry.

 Academics studying her work in the 1970s saw beyond the lyrical sweetness to her mastery of prosody and versification.
-Feminists held her as symbol of constrained female genius and a leader among 19th-century poets.
+Feminists held her as a symbol of constrained female genius and a leader among 19th-century poets.
 Her writings strongly influenced writers such as Ford Madox Ford, Virginia Woolf, Gerard Manley Hopkins, Elizabeth Jennings, and Philip Larkin.
 The critic Basil de Sélincourt called her "all but our greatest woman poet... incomparably our greatest craftswoman... probably in the first twelve of the masters of English verse."

 Rossetti's Christmas poem "In the Bleak Midwinter" became widely known in the English-speaking world after her death, when set as a Christmas carol by Gustav Holst and later by Harold Darke.
 Her poem "Love Came Down at Christmas" (1885) has also been widely arranged as a carol.